 The first curator of the museum was Antoni d'Espona i de Nuix (1891-1898).
 The outstanding collections of medieval art and decorative arts put together in those first years were published in 1893 in the form of a catalogue, traditionally considered the first scientific catalogue of any Catalan museum.
 To begin with, the collections were exhibited above the old Gothic cloister of the cathedral, on a floor built in 1804 by Bishop Francesc de Veyan.

-In 1898 Mossen Gudiol replaced Antoni d'Espona and became the driving force behind the acquisition, installation and classification of the museum's collections.
-Shortly afterwards, in 1902, Mossen Gudiol published Nocions d'Arqueologia Sagrada Catalana, in which he established the criteria for the classification of the arts.
-Mossen Gudiol's musicographic project was based on the separate exhibition of the collections, each one ordered according to chronological and typological criteria.
+In 1898 Josep Gudiol i Cunill (1872-1931) replaced Antoni d'Espona and became the driving force behind the acquisition, installation and classification of the museum's collections.
+Shortly afterwards, in 1902, Josep Gudiol i Cunill published Nocions d'Arqueologia Sagrada Catalana, in which he established the criteria for the classification of the arts.
+Josep Gudiol i Cunill's musicographic project was based on the separate exhibition of the collections, each one ordered according to chronological and typological criteria.
 All the objects the museum added over the years were exhibited to the public in rooms that soon became too small.

-He was succeeded by Mossen Eduard Junyent i Subira (1932-1978).
-From the moment he took charge of the museum, he gave priority to increasing the exhibition space of the collections of Romanesque and Gothic painting and sculpture.
+Succeeded by Eduard Junyent i Subirà (1932-1978), Eduard gave priority to increasing the exhibition space of the collections of Romanesque and Gothic painting and sculpture.
 This wish to create a medieval art gallery unique in Europe, with Romanesque paintings on wood beginning with the Catalan masters of the 12th century. however, enlargement of the exhibition of the collections was not possible until the premises of the school of Sant Josep became available, where from 1948 to 1967, in successive stages, the first and second floors of the school were opened to the public with the collections of art and archaeology and the inner courtyard with the lapidary collection.

-Later, his successor, Mossen Miquel dels Sants Gros, kept the layout of the rooms he had inherited from Mossen Junyent.
-During his years as the curator of the Episcopal Museum he promoted several studies on the museum collections and he inaugurated the publication of catalogues raisonees of different collections.
+His successor, Miquel dels Sants Gros i Pujol (1933-present), kept the layout of the rooms he had inherited from Eduard Junyent.
+During his years as the curator of the Episcopal Museum he promoted several studies on the museum collections and he inaugurated the publication of catalogues of different collections.

 Since 2002 all museum exhibits have been located in a new building, next to the cathedral, and designed specifically for its collections.
 The museum is spread over 4 floors of exhibition space with a spacious entry atrium and museum store.